Single-crossing dominance: A preference lattice: Theory

 \subsection{Existence of minimum upper bounds}

-In this section, we provide a necessary and sufficient condition on $\gtrsim$ for minimum upper bounds to exist for every set of preferences.
-This condition rules out two kinds of special subposet: \emph{crowns} and \emph{diamonds.}
+In this section, we provide a necessary and sufficient condition on $\primgeq$ for minimum upper bounds to exist for every set of preferences.
+This condition rules out two special subposets: \emph{crowns} and \emph{diamonds.}

-In §\ref{sec:theory:existence:crowns}, we define crowns and show that $\gtrsim$ must be free of them if every set of preferences is to possess a minimum upper bound.
+In §\ref{sec:theory:existence:crowns}, we define crowns and show that $\primgeq$ must be free of them if every set of preferences is to possess a minimum upper bound.
 In §\ref{sec:theory:existence:diamonds}, we do the same for diamonds.
-In §\ref{sec:theory:existence:theorem}, we give the \hyperref[theorem:existence]{existence theorem}, which asserts in addition that crown- and diamond-freeness of $\gtrsim$ is \emph{sufficient} for every set of preferences to possess a minimum upper bound.
-We provide an alternative characterisation of crown- and diamond-freeness in terms of the transitive reduction in \cref{app:appendix:cycles_chalices}.
+In §\ref{sec:theory:existence:theorem}, we give the \hyperref[theorem:existence]{existence theorem}, which asserts in addition that crown- and diamond-freeness of $\primgeq$ is \emph{sufficient} for existence.